Taylour Stevens

 Taylour Stevens (born August 31, 2000) is a Canadian curler from Chester, Nova Scotia.
-She currently skips her own team out of the Chester Curling Club.
-She is the skip of the current reigning Canadian Junior Championship rink, having won the 2022 Canadian Junior Curling Championships.
+In 2022, she skipped her team to victory at the 2022 Canadian Junior Curling Championships.

 Career

 Stevens was a member of the Cally Moore rink which represented Nova Scotia at the 2019 Canada Winter Games.
 They finished the round robin in fourth with a 6–4 record, qualifying them for the playoff round.
-They defeated Saskatchewan's Skyler Ackerman in the quarterfinals before being eliminated by eventual winners Ontario in the semifinal.
+They defeated Saskatchewan's Skylar Ackerman in the quarterfinals before being eliminated by eventual winners Ontario in the semifinal.
 They were able to pick up the bronze medal by defeating New Brunswick's Erica Cluff.
 This same team represented Nova Scotia later that year at the 2019 Canadian U18 Curling Championships but failed to advance to the knockout round after a 2–4 round robin record.

 Stevens won the Nova Scotia Junior Women's Championship in 2020 skipping her own team with Lindsey Burgess, Kate Callaghan and Cate Fitzgerald.
 The team went undefeated throughout the tournament and defeated Stevens' former teammate Moore in the final.
 At nationals, Stevens skipped her team to an impressive 8–2 record throughout pool play, clinching them a playoff berth.
 Things wouldn't go their way in the semifinal however, losing to Alberta's Abby Marks in an extra end.